 You might even say that the theatre and the community are awake to each other like never before.

-Hudson Valley Shakespeare Festival presented Rip Van Winkle, written and directed by Seth Bockley with scenic designer Sandra Goldmark, costume designer Charlotte Palmer-Lane, lighting designer Mike Inwood, sound designer Pornchanok Kanchanabanca, composer and music director Raymond Bokhour, choreographer Belle Ritter, production stage manager Avery Trunko, assistant director Myeongsik Jang, associate producers Elizabeth Audley and Paloma Wake, puppet designer Jesse Mooney-Bullock, scenic associate and props designer Buffy Cardoza, voice and text coach Alithea Phillips, assistant to the director Casey Morris, and assistant stage manager Sara Kadish.
+Hudson Valley Shakespeare presented Rip Van Winkle, written and directed by Seth Bockley with scenic designer Sandra Goldmark, costume designer Charlotte Palmer-Lane, lighting designer Mike Inwood, sound designer Pornchanok Kanchanabanca, composer and music director Raymond Bokhour, choreographer Belle Ritter, production stage manager Avery Trunko, assistant director Myeongsik Jang, associate producers Elizabeth Audley and Paloma Wake, puppet designer Jesse Mooney-Bullock, scenic associate and props designer Buffy Cardoza, voice and text coach Alithea Phillips, assistant to the director Casey Morris, and assistant stage manager Sara Kadish.